randylubin/Diegetic-Games/_drafts/using-figma-for-card-game-prototyping.md

 The cards in Figma should now populate with data from your spreadsheet.
 You'll need to re-run Fetch & Sync every time you update your data in Google Sheets – don't forget to choose 'Update entire document'.

-# Updating the Designs in Figma
+# Customizing the Design in Figma

 # Adding New Data